What is the Interactivity System?

 "Walk up to a wall and climb it"

 Designate any surface as climbable.
 Players approaching a climbable wall while moving forward begin climbing automatically.
-Each surface has its own speed and detection settings, so a rough rock face can feel different from a smooth ladder.
+Each surface has its own speed and detection settings.
 Climbing state is fully networked so all players see each other climb.

 Make Swimmable